 - Star Princess

-The latest evolution in the Princess Cruises fleet will take place in early 2024 with the launch of the new Sun Princess.
-Roughly 18 percent bigger than the Royal Class, Sphere-class ships will be the fleet’s largest ships by far.
-Totaling 21 decks, these ships double the passenger count of the Coral Class.
+The latest evolution in the Princess Cruises fleet took place in early 2024 with the launch of the new Sun Princess.
+Roughly 18 percent bigger than the Royal Class, Sphere-class ships are by far the fleet’s largest ships ever.
+Totaling 21 decks, the Sphere Class vessels double the passenger count of the Coral Class.
 The ships exude elegance, with gold-flecked finishes and calming colors.

-A multi-level glass-enclosed dome will host a pool with tremendous views by day and a stage by night, where acrobatics will be performed in partnership with Cirque Eloize.
+A multi-level glass-enclosed dome holds a pool with tremendous views by day and a stage by night, where acrobatics are performed in partnership with Cirque Eloize.

 New dining venues abound.
-Beginning in the Piazza atrium is an all-new café concept Coffee Currents as well as Kai Sushi and an upscale Alfredo’s Pizzeria.
+Beginning in the Piazza atrium is an all-new café concept Coffee Currents as well as sushi at Makoto Ocean and an upscale Alfredo’s Pizzeria.
 The Horizon Court Buffet has been rebranded to the World Fresh Marketplace.

-Even the kids’ spaces are receiving an overhaul.
+Even the kids’ spaces received an overhaul on Sphere Class.
 Kid and teen club updates unveil the Firefly Park Kids Club, Neon Grove Tweens Club, and Underground Teen Lounge.

 Royal Class